pombreda/autotest/README.md

 Tips
 ----

-1. Use multiple directories for multiple tests
+1. Use multiple directories for multiple tests.
 2. You don't have to use ssh and port forwardings.
 We have to use it because of reasons and stuff :-(.